 Type_A-B.png

-Admission decisions are made holistically, and all the components are equally important, from academic transcripts, application essays, and letters of recommendation to the standardized test scores (for Type A applicants) or the online interview (for Type B applicants).
+Admission decisions are made holistically, and all components are given equal consideration, including academic transcripts, application essays, and letters of recommendation, as well as standardized test scores (for Type A applicants) or the online interview (for Type B applicants).

 Process Overview (from Application to Results)